BlockScience/aztec-gddt/README.md

 ### What This Model Enables

 Using the model, it is possible to run simulations and track the effect of various parameter values on final metrics and KPIs of interest.
-Possibilities include parameter sweeps, A/B testing, visualization of
+Possibilities include parameter sweeps, A/B testing, visualization of trajectories and more.

 ## Model Overview